MicrosoftDocs/sql-docs/docs/relational-databases/performance/subqueries.md

 For each Product subcategory, the inner query finds the maximum list price.
 The outer query looks at all of these values and determines which individual product's list prices are greater than or equal to any product subcategory's maximum list price.
 If `ANY` is changed to `ALL`, the query will return only those products whose list price is greater than or equal to all the list prices returned in the inner query.

-If the subquery does not return any values, the entire query fails to return any values.
+If the subquery doesn't return any values, the entire query fails to return any values.

 The `= ANY` operator is equivalent to `IN`.
 For example, to find the names of all the wheel products that Adventure Works Cycles makes, you can use either `IN` or `= ANY`.